KimberlyCaristi

 “No, I am not Italian, my husband was.”

 This yielded to the dreaded question.
 I should have come up with a lie to tell people.
-I couldn’t have kept up the pretense for long.
+I wouldn’t be able to keep up the pretense for long.
 Susan caught the slip.

 “Was?
 Are you divorced?”
 Her sweet look made me tell the truth.
 If I talked fast, I could just get it over with.
-Just like ripping off a bandage.
+Just like letting go of an inflated helium balloon, let it go and see where it lands.

 Susan needed more information, “Was it a long illness?
 That makes it so tough.”